fumiama/Retrieval-based-Voice-Conversion-WebUI/README.md

 ## Environment Configuration
 ### Python Version Limitation
-> It is recommended to use conda to manage the Python environment.
+> It is recommended to use venv to manage the Python environment.

 > For the reason of the version limitation, please refer to this [bug](https://github.com/facebookresearch/fairseq/issues/5012).